openebs-archive/openebs-docs/docs/kb.md

    <font size="5">Using “Privileged” SCC</font>

-   In openshift, the users are mapped to “Projects” & SCC are mapped to users (or serviceAccounts).
+   In OpenShift, the users are mapped to “Projects” & SCC are mapped to users (or serviceAccounts).
 This method is more preferred.
    In case, where you want your application to run in privileged containers with particular user/serviceaccount, it can be added to the privileged SCC using following command from OpenShift cluster.

    ```